EMBASSY OF THE REPUBLIC

 Popular Korean actor and singer and Philippine Tourism Ambassador Seo In-guk sent a heartfelt video greeting, while two lucky winners walked away with exciting prizes from Philippine Airlines, Cebu Pacific, JPark, and Plantation Bay Cebu.

-At the end of the festivities, guests took home a specially curated gift bags with Philippine coconut-infused products and Love the Philippines gift items.
+At the end of the festivities, guests took home specially curated gift bags with Philippine coconut-infused products and Love the Philippines gift items.
 END